tferrari92/automate-all-the-things/README.md

 1. On your GitHub repo, go to the "Actions" tab.
 2. Click on the "00-Deploy AWS infrastructure" workflow.
 3. Click on "Run workflow" (Use workflow from Branch: main).
 4. When it's finished, the EC2 instance public IP address will be exported as an artifact.
-You'll find it in the pipeline run screen under "Artifacts".
+You'll find it in the workflow run screen under "Artifacts".
 Download it to see the instructions to access the instance.

 <br/>
 <br/>